scriptex/touchsweep/README.md

 };
 const touchThreshold = 20;

-const touchSwipeInstance = new TouchSweep(area, data, touchThreshold);
+const touchSweepInstance = new TouchSweep(area, data, touchThreshold);

 // Then listen for custom swipe events and do your magic:

 area.addEventListener('swipeleft', event => {
 	// You have swiped left
-	// Custom event data is located in event.detail
+	// Custom event data is located in `event.detail`
-});
+	// Details about coordinates are also available under `event.detail` });

 area.addEventListener('swiperight', event => {
 	// You have swiped right
-	// Custom event data is located in event.detail
+	// Custom event data is located in `event.detail`
-});
+	// Details about coordinates are also available under `event.detail` });

 area.addEventListener('swipedown', event => {
 	// You have swiped down
-	// Custom event data is located in event.detail
+	// Custom event data is located in `event.detail`
-});
+	// Details about coordinates are also available under `event.detail` });

 area.addEventListener('swipeup', event => {
 	// You have swiped up
+	// Custom event data is located in `event.detail`
+	// Details about coordinates are also available under `event.detail` });

+area.addEventListener('swipemove', event => {
+	// You are swiped continuously
-	// Custom event data is located in event.detail
+	// Custom event data is located in `event.detail`
-});
+	// Details about coordinates are also available under `event.detail` });

 area.addEventListener('tap', event => {
 	// You have tapped
-	// Custom event data is located in event.detail
+	// Custom event data is located in `event.detail`
-});
+	// Details about coordinates are also available under `event.detail` });
 ```